Keyhan Maleki: Career

 Kayhan Maleki began his career in 1978 by performing in school theaters until 1983.
 He commenced his career in cinema in 1993 by acting in the movie Great Hopes.

-Kayhan Maleki introduce to TV by Analect of 39 (1994) and became popular by Youthful Days TV series (1999–2000).
+Kayhan Maleki was introduced to TV by Analect of 39 (1994) and became popular by Youthful Days TV series (1999–2000).
 His best performance was in Neibours TV series.

 Kayhan Maleki illustrated his successful career in cinema.
 His performance in Miracle of Smile (1997) and Rainman (1999) are examples of his capabilities.